- 1 Top 5 Best All Season Tires

 If you’re looking for an all-season tire that offers affordability, without sacrificing performance, then you’ll want to consider the RP18 All-Season Radial Tire by Westlake.
 The tire features excellent all-season performance on both dry and wet roads thanks to its tread design.
 The RP18 easily cuts through wet roads thanks to its design, which was specifically engineered for efficient water evacuation, which means less hydroplaning.

 The Westlake can handle 16-inch wheels while withstanding up to 1,356-pounds of load forces.
 These wheels can also run quite fast with a speed rating of up to 149 mph.
 If you’re seeking out the perfect value tire, you’ve found it in the Westlake RP18.
 You can clean them and keep them looking nice with the best shop cloth and a good cleaner.
+If you’re looking for some quieter tires with more tolerable road noise, check out the Continental Extreme Contact All-Season Radial Tires.
+They give cars excellent performance in rough weather conditions and have an impressive tread life as well.

 #5 Goodyear Eagle RS-A Radial Tire (205/55R16 89H) – Best WarrantyWHY WE LIKE IT: Serving the tire world for over 100-years, Goodyear delivers a high-quality all-season tire in the Eagle RS-A, backed by national service centers and a replacement warranty.